Submissions

 • 6 equitable weeks of equally divided payments at $300/week

 Black and/or Indigenous identifying writers are also invited to apply for a $350 support grant to help cover the costs of food, travel, childcare, and/or any other needs while they are at the residency.
 We are currently able to offer two of these grants per residency period (spring/summer/fall).
-If you would like to donate to expand this funding, you may do so on our website.
+If you would like to donate to expand this funding, you may do so here.

-• Fellowship for Black & Indigenous Writers: one full fellowship for Black and/or Indigenous identifying writers
+• Black & Indigenous Writers Fellowship: one full fellowship for Black and/or Indigenous identifying writers

-The application fee is waived for all writers of color.
-For all fellowship applications, the application fee will also be waived for those who demonstrate financial need.
-All other application fees will go directly towards travel grants for Black and/or Indigenous writers.
+The application fee is waived for all BIPOC identifying writers.
+For all fellowship applications, the application fee will also be waived for those who demonstrate financial need; please state this in your application under the financial need section.

 Sundress Reads Looking for Recently Published Books to Review